yingshaoxo/yingshaoxo_alpine_x86_system/README.md

 > I would suggest you papare 2 disk, one 10GB for system, one 1TB for your home data.
 Because this version of alpine does not support install to a partition, it will erase the whole disk.

-> This alpine version only supports ext2 than ext4.
-Just the same as ubuntu8.
+> Ubuntu8 only support ext2 disk format, but this alpine version supports ext4.
+I'm not saying newer is better, just a tip for you to install ubuntu8.

 ## How to install the hardware_bootable_alpine_3.0.5_x86 version?